-docker-compose.yaml starts MCPJungle in development mode alongside a Postgres container.
-It uses the latest-stdio image by default, which bundles npx and uvx so you can register stdio-based MCP servers without any extra setup.
+docker-compose.yaml is the fastest path to a working local setup.
+It starts Mcpjungle in development mode alongside Postgres and uses the latest-stdio image by default, which includes npx and uvx for common STDIO server workflows.

 Initialize the server

-After the first boot, run See the production deployment guide for details on this step.
+After the first boot, run See the production deployment guide for the full initialization and operating model.

 init-server from your client machine to create the admin user and store its access token:Choosing an image